-Bedford Borough Council aims to continue operating the planning service in line with the requirements outlined in MHCLG's letter to Chief Planners to Chief Planners on 23 March 2020.
+Bedford Borough Council aims to continue operating the planning service in line with the requirements outlined in MHCLG's letter to Chief Planners on 23 March 2020.

 However, there will be a reduction in the level of service we provide due to a change in staff and resources.